OpenNebula/docs/source/installation_and_configuration/configuration_management/diff_formats.rst

 YAML Format
 ===========

 Contains complete information about the changes, the old original and new values, position (index) of value within an array, and even preserves symbolized keys and values (which are used in several configuration files).
-This format is recommended to be used if it's expected to identify and apply (patch) changes the most accurately.
+This format is recommended for use if it's expected to identify and apply (patch) changes most accurately.

 Example
 -------